tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/会话相关/会话列表/React Native_intl_en.md

 ### Sending a message without updating the lastMessage

-On the UI of conversation list, it is usually necessary to display the preview and send time of the latest message in each conversation.
+On the conversation list UI, it is usually necessary to display the preview and send time of the latest message in each conversation.
 In this case, you can use `lastMessage` of `V2TIMConversation` as the data source for implementation.
 However, in some cases, if you don't want some messages (such as system tips) to be displayed as the latest message in a conversation, you can set `isExcludedFromLastMessage` to `false`/`no` when calling `sendMessage`.

 For directions on how to send a message, see [sendMessage](https://comm.qq.com/im-react-native-doc/classes/MessageManager__________.V2TIMMessageManager.html#sendMessage).